 - Wrap the cables or chains over the tire.
 Driven 2′ or 3′ over them and turn the wheel to 5 o’clock to make it easier to hook them up.
 Clasp the back, and then wrestle the front side facing you and get them as tight as you can (they loosen up when you drive).

-- Take your chains off after you’re over the pass or through the snow
+Take your chains off once you’re through the snow, when directed by CHP

-- Once you go over the pass or the snow eases up, pull over at a safe spot and take them off.
+- Once the roads are clear of snow and highway signs indicate that’s it safe to remove chains, pull over in a safe spot such and take them off.
 There may be another chain control area and workers to help you.

 3. Use these Tips on How to Manage Your Car in Snow